 Another thing that affects the equipment cost is the brand value of the equipment manufacturer.
 You might want to go for a high-end brand as this can reduce the size of the equipment to make it fit in its location.
 Such equipment also comes with greater reliability and longer life.

 Some of you might also want to purchase add-ons to your HVAC systems, such as humidification equipment, UV systems, and electrostatic filters.
 If the proposal already includes these items, then check their benefits and decide if you need them or not.

 The installation costs would include the pipes and duct costs.
 You would need a pipe installed in the walls and ceiling to distribute refrigerant or water.
 In most cases, you would also require a duct to distribute cooled air throughout your workplace.

-An important factor to look out for during piping and ducts installation is the working environment.
-If your workspace is empty or is getting renovated, then it doesn’t matter whether you plan to install or replace an HVAC system, the process is very easy for the workers.
+An important factor to look out for during piping and duct installation is the working environment.
+If your workspace is empty or is getting renovated, then it doesn’t matter whether you plan to install or replace an HVAC system; the process is very easy for the workers.
 They can freely move and break down walls without any interference.

 However, if the office is open during the installation, then it would be challenging for installers as they would need to work in tight spaces to complete the tasks.
 Also, due to noise, some tasks might be carried out at night.
 This would come under the bracket of overtime HVAC installation cost.

 As the complexity of the system increases, the total cost of the controls also increases.
 You could either have a single thermostat or a bunch of retail connections connected to a control office with alarms and monitoring.